 Elevating Black Leaders in Sport (EBLS) is an initiative designed by Laureus USA and launched in partnership with Gatorade to meet the specific needs of grassroot, Black-led organizations (or Black-led programs) with the dual goals of holistically supporting Black leaders in youth sports and increasing access to sports-based youth development programming for Black youth.

-Laureus USA will leverage support from funders specially interested in supporting Black youth and Black leaders to make targeted grants and build a co-hort of leaders from those organizations to support their development and help lead our work in this area.
+Laureus USA leverages support from funders specially interested in supporting Black youth and Black leaders to make targeted grants and build a co-hort of leaders from those organizations to support their development and help lead our work in this area.

 We identified eight organizations across four cities – New York, Chicago, Atlanta and Minneapolis – for the pilot program and hope to expand to include more organizations and build out additional co-hort programming.

 Mohamed Magassa, President of H.O.O.D Organization.

 Mohamed values helping others and solving detrimental issues.
 He is a senior who is currently enrolled in courses at CUNY Herbert H. Lehman College.
 Pursing a bachelor’s degree in Biochemistry, Mohamed dreams to become a Neurological Surgeon someday.
 He is currently a Jeannette K. Watson Fellow and a Teach for America Ambassador.